biojava/biojava.github.io/wiki/Current_events.md

 New Features:

-- New parser for CATH classification - New parser for Stockholm file format - Significantly improved representation of biological assemblies of protein structures.
-Now can re-create biological assembly from asymmetric unit - Several bug fixes.
+`- New parser for CATH classification`
+`- New parser for Stockholm file format`
+`- Significantly improved representation of biological assemblies of protein structures.
+Now can re-create biological assembly from asymmetric unit`
+`- Several bug fixes.`

 BioJava 2012 paper published
 ----------------------------